Reinvestment Fund Inc

 Priority Areas

-Reinvestment Fund prioritizes projects that:
+Reinvestment Fund prioritises projects that:

 • Support Food Justice: Urban agriculture, cultural culinary heritage, startup food enterprises, equitable food systems, and community-driven food access solutions